SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 Note that DifferentialEquations.jl allows for distributed development, meaning that algorithms which "plug-into ecosystem" don't have to be a part of the major packages.
-If you are interested in adding your work to the ecosystem, checkout the [Contributor Guide](https://juliadiffeq.github.io/DiffEqDevDocs.jl/latest/contributing/ecosystem_overview.html) for more information.
+If you are interested in adding your work to the ecosystem, checkout the [developer documentation](https://juliadiffeq.github.io/DiffEqDevDocs.jl/latest/index.html) for more information.